15 Top-Rated Attractions & Things to Do in Spokane, WA

 The Historic Davenport Hotel | Photo Copyright: Brad Lane

-Centrally located in downtown Spokane, near Riverfront Park, the Davenport Hotel is a great home base for exploring the rest of the city.
+The Davenport Hotel is centrally located in downtown Spokane near Riverfront Park.
+It's a great home base for exploring the rest of the city.
 And it stands proudly as a testament to the rich history of the area.
-Today, the hotel is on Post Street in downtown and listed on the National Register of Historic Places.
-And between 1914 and 1985, the Davenport Hotel set a high bar for luxury accommodations.
+This hotel is listed on the National Register of Historic Places, and between 1914 and 1985, it set a high bar for luxury accommodations.

-Fifteen years after the elegant public spaces and amenity-rich rooms of the Davenport Hotel closed for business, new owners took up the task of restoring the hotel to its former grandeur.
-Renovations not only went into the ritzy interior and feel of the overnight establishment, but efforts were put in place to reestablish the hotel's first-class reputation.
+Fifteen years after the Davenport Hotel closed for business, new owners took up the task of restoring the hotel to its former grandeur.
+Renovations not only went into the ritzy interior and feel of the overnight establishment, but efforts were put in place to re-establish the hotel's first-class reputation.

 The Historic Davenport Hotel